ugowe/swift-dataTypes-readme-ios-0616/README.md

-# Data Types - String, Int
+# Data Types: Strings and Ints

 ![Albert Einstein](http://breakingblue.org/wp-content/uploads/2016/04/einstein.jpg)
 > Life is like riding a bicycle.
 To keep your balance, you must keep moving.

 ## Learning Objectives - The student should be able to..